Sokka

 In the original series, fifteen-year-old Sokka is a warrior of the Southern Water Tribe, a nation where some people are able to telekinetically manipulate, or "bend", water.
 He, along with his younger sister Katara, discovers an Airbender named Aang, the long-lost Avatar, and accompanies him to defeat the imperialistic Fire Nation and bring peace to the war-torn nations.
-Unlike his companions, Sokka is a non-bender, but as the show progresses he masters swordplay and proves himself to be a worthy strategist.
+Unlike his companions, Sokka is a non-bender, but as the show progresses, he masters swordplay and proves himself to be a worthy and intelligent strategist.
 Being a non-bender, Sokka uses different weapons such as his boomerang and machete; and eventually a jian sword to combat enemies.

 Conception and creation

-In the Avatar Nick Mag Presents: First Edition issue by co-creators Michael Dante DiMartino and Bryan Konietzko, stated that Sokka was originally designed as a minor figure; but when his comedian voice actor Jack DeSena brought liveliness to his character, they began to emphasize this quality.
+In the Avatar Nick Mag Presents: First Edition issue by co-creators Michael Dante DiMartino and Bryan Konietzko, stated that Sokka was originally designed as a minor figure, but when his comedian voice actor Jack DeSena brought liveliness to his character, they began to emphasize this quality.

 As a result of his design, Sokka's character is a source of comic relief throughout the series, often a victim of visual comedy.
-Among various running gags involving Sokka are his immersion in viscous substances, such as raw sewage, slurry, phlegm, or saliva; and forgetting that Toph is blind.
+Among various running gags involving Sokka are his immersion in viscous substances, such as raw sewage, slurry, phlegm, prickly pear cactus juice, or saliva; and forgetting that Toph is blind.
 Sokka also has a tendency to produce or at times laugh at jokes shared by no other character.

-In "Tales of Ba Sing Se", Sokka's name was written as 索卡, whereof Sǔo (索) means to search, demand, ask, exact, or isolated and Kǎ (卡) means to check, block, or card.
+In "Tales of Ba Sing Se", Sokka's name was written as 索卡, whereof Sǔo (索) means 'to search', 'to demand', 'to ask', 'exact', or 'isolated' and Kǎ (卡) means 'to check', to block', or 'card'.
 The character for Kǎ also appears in Katara's name.